John-Harris/htmlformselect-mrusorter-jq/README.md

    in a html form select list could not be provided server-side, due to the requirement for a committee approval process on changing the order of any items that had been added ad-hoc to certain property lists: mainly an issue for the trainers.

-   sortmru: I've encountered web applications that used html form select options lists to select an application componenent into a page design/build interface.
+   sortmru: I've encountered web applications that used html form select options lists to select an application component into a page design/build interface.
 Such an application is more user-friendly if it can remember your commonly used items.
    A provided demo will show the feature being provided into an archaic web application (SquirrelMail) where a select element is used to select the target email system folder for a 'move' operation.
 Yes I said archaic.